practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Ballerina/README.md

 from: [Call Java code from Ballerina](https://ballerina.io/learn/call-java-code-from-ballerina/)

-Though, initially this was not the plan, but implementing a virtual machine on their own:
+Though, initially this was not the plan, but implementing a virtual machine of their own:

 > Early in its development, the Ballerina team attempted to implement their own virtual machine, but experienced performance bottlenecks.
 Known as the Ballerina Virtual Machine (BVM), this VM executed Ballerina programs by interpreting BVM bytecode emitted by the Ballerina compiler.
 However, the Ballerina team ultimately decided that the BVM, despite having been implemented in Java, was not ready for production use, and decided in favor of including a compiler that targets the JVM with the release of version 1.0.